 Entertaining Artistic Films That Embrace Humanity

-Dante James is an award-winning independent filmmaker, President and owner of DMD Films, LLC and assistant director of the African American Cultural Center at North Carolina State University..
+Dante James is an award-winning independent filmmaker of dramatic and documentary films.
+He recently joined the University of Dayton as adjunct faculty.
+In 2013 he returned to full time filmmaking after spending 2012 as the Assistant Director of the African American Cultural Center at North Carolina State University and adjunct faculty in Africana Studies.
 In 2006, James won a National Emmy for his work as series producer of the critically acclaimed PBS documentary series, "Slavery and the Making of America."
 He received a total of three nominations.
 He is also the recipient of two Washington, DC region Emmy awards.
 His most recent documentary “Harlem in Montmartre: A Paris jazz Story” has screened at film festivals in Paris and Biarritz, France and was awarded best documentary at the 2010 Pan African International Film Festival in Cannes, France.

 Dante James has a Bachelor of Arts Degree from Grand Valley State University and a Master of Arts in Liberal Studies from Duke University.
 The master’s program included studying creative writing at Oxford University in England.
 In 2008 he was awarded an honorary PhD, a Doctorate of Humane Letters by Grand Valley State University.
 During the summer of 2010 he served as a guest lecturer at the University of Cape Town in South Africa.
 He plans to return to Cape Town next year to make a film with a black South African resident of the Khayelitshia Township.